-If you’re looking for a fun cootie catcher game to enjoy with the kids outdoors, then check out this camp themed paper fortune teller!
+If you’re looking for a fun cootie catcher game to enjoy with the kids, then check out my cute camp themed paper fortune teller + 16 more!

 I ABSOLUTELY loved these as a kid – I mean, what other magical piece of folded paper knew your freaking DESTINY like this thing did?
 I’m just kidding!
 But we did use them quite a bit, and I was reminded of how awesome they were when I started getting more into this whole paper craft thing (check out this cute foldable camping journal I just did!)